KBryan/Web3-Gaming-Unity/README.md

 [![IMAGE ALT TEXT HERE](https://img.youtube.com/vi/8UHLtXWJdt8/0.jpg)](https://www.youtube.com/watch?v=8UHLtXWJdt8)

 If you have followed the tutorial and seen your account information, you have successfully configured ChainSafe Unity gaming.
-Follow the link below and get your POAP for completing this stage coming soon.

-## ChainSafe Gaming SDK prefabs.

-Next, we will go over the different prefabs we will be using to build out our decentralized game.
-The SDK provides you with prefabs that contain all the functionality you need to build out your game.
-The only editing you will need is to update your smart contract address and network that you deployed your contracts too.
-This will be covered also.
-For now let's look at how all these pieces work together.

-TODO: Insert Video Deploying Building Minting NFT open sea testnet

-## Building out the Endless Runner

-TODO : Insert Video Building out simple Endless Runner in Unity3D with NFT as character

-Thanks for following this intro tutorial to building decentralized games using the ChainSafe gaming SDK.
-We will be continuing this tutorials series.
-So please follow and subscribe to this following series.
+This is enough to get you started in the next set of tutorials we will finish off our first decentralized game.
+Follow us for updates